Omicron pushes UK services PMI to 10-month low - IHS Markit

 By David Milliken

-LONDON, Jan 6 (Reuters) - Britain's services sector grew in December at the slowest pace since the country was last in lockdown, as the spread of the Omicron variant of coronavirus hammered hospitality and travel, a survey showed on Thursday.
+LONDON, Jan 6 (Reuters) - Britain's services sector suffered its biggest loss of momentum last month since the country was last in lockdown, as the spread of the Omicron variant of coronavirus hammered hospitality and travel, a survey showed on Thursday.

 The composite PMI, which includes Tuesday's more upbeat manufacturing PMI, showed a similar move.